NIH-CARD/NDD_x_sleep/README.md

 # NDD_x_sleep
 Repository for analyses exploring NDD and sleep disorder associations in a hypothesis free manner.

-These notebooks are mean to be used with the UKB's DNA Nexus platform.
+These notebooks are meant to be used with the UKB's DNA Nexus platform.

 ## 01_pull_NDD_cases.ipynb